acquia/blt/readme/local-development.md

         export PATH="/Applications/DevDesktop/mysql/bin:$PATH"
         export DEVDESKTOP_DRUPAL_SETTINGS_DIR="$HOME/.acquia/DevDesktop/DrupalSettings"

 1. Ensure that Dev Desktop's PHP binary is being used on the CLI.
+This will require adding a line *like* this to your `~/.bash_profile`:

+        export PATH=/Applications/DevDesktop/php7_0/bin:$PATH

-You can check this via `which php`.
+   The exact line will depend upon the version of PHP that you intend to use.
+You can check the effect of this value via `which php`.
 1. Enable the usage of environmental variables by adding the following line to `php.ini`, which you can locate with `php --ini`:

         variables_order = "EGPCS"